-The majority of valuation techniques employ only observable market data.
-However, certain financial instruments are measured on the basis of valuation techniques that are based on one or more significant unobservable inputs and, therefore, are subject to significant estimates.
-This includes unlisted shares and certain bonds for which there is no active market.
-In general, the Group's net profit is only to a limited extent impacted by such estimates, as most of the financial assets that are measured on the basis of unobservable data are allocated to insurance contract policyholders, and the policyholders assume most of the risk on the financial assets.
-On the derivatives portfolio, the Group makes fair value adjustments to cover changes in counterparty risk (credit value adjustment ("CVA") and debt value adjustment ("DVA")) and to cover expected funding costs (funding value adjustment ("FVA")) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
-As at December 31, 2019, the adjustments totaled DKK 1.5 billion (December 31, 2018: DKK 1.1 billion), including the adjustment for credit risk on derivatives that are credit impaired.
-For additional information, see note G33(a) to the 2019 Financial Statements incorporated by reference into this Base Information Memorandum.
+As at December 31, 2020, no unusual challenges in obtaining reliable pricing apart from insignificant parts of the portfolio remained.
+The majority of valuation techniques continue to employ only observable market data, and there has been no significant increase in financial instruments measured on the basis of valuation techniques that are based on one or more significant unobservable inputs.
+The latter continues to include only unlisted shares, certain bonds and some long-dated derivatives for which there is no active market.
+On the derivatives portfolio, the Group makes fair value adjustments to cover changes in counterparty risk (credit valuation adjustment ("CVA") and debt valuation adjustment ("DVA")) and to cover expected funding costs (funding valuation adjustment ("FVA") and collateral valuation adjustment) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
+As at December 31, 2020, the adjustments totaled DKK 1.6 billion (December 31, 2019: DKK 1.5 billion), including the adjustment for credit risk on derivatives that are credit impaired.
+For additional information, see note G33(a) to the 2020 Financial Statements incorporated by reference into this Base Information Memorandum.

 The Group uses derivatives to hedge the fixed interest rate risk on some financial assets and liabilities, thus converting the fixed interest rates on the financial instruments to variable interest rates by the use of swaps.
 The ongoing interest rate benchmark reform will replace existing benchmark interbank offered rates ("IBORs") with alternative risk-free rates.
 There is currently uncertainty as to the timing and the methods of transition of different IBORs and whether some existing benchmarks will continue to be supported.
-As a result of these developments, accounting judgement is involved in determining whether certain hedge accounting relationships that hedge the interest rate risk due to changes in IBORs continue to qualify for hedge accounting.
-The Group has early adopted the amendments to IFRS 9, IAS 39 and IFRS 7 included in IASB's "Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7)" and for the assessment of effectiveness of such hedges it is assumed that the interest rate benchmark is not altered as a result of the reform.
-For additional information, see note G12(d) to the 2019 Financial Statements incorporated by reference into this Base Information Memorandum.
+As a result of these developments, accounting judgement is involved in determining whether certain hedge accounting relationships that hedge the interest rate risk due to changes in IBORs continue to qualify for hedge accounting. euro- and U.S. dollar-denominated swaps cleared on a central clearing counterparty ("CCP") have been converted to euro short-term rate and SOFR discounting, respectively, and the conversion had no significant impact on the Group's hedge accounting values.
+Following IASB's "Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7)" and for the assessment of effectiveness of such hedges, it is assumed that the interest rate benchmark is not altered as a result of the reform.
+For additional information, see note G12(d) to the 2020 Financial Statements incorporated by reference into this Base Information Memorandum.